skrey/yellow-extensions/source/help/README.md

 The help is available on your website as `http://website/help/`.
 The help gives you more information about how to create small web pages, blogs and wikis.
 It's recommended to also install the [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/toc) and [highlight extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/highlight).

-## How to edit the help
+## How to improve the help

 If you want to edit the help in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit), you can do this on your website at `http://website/edit/help/`.
 If you want to edit the help on your computer, have a look inside your `content/9-help` folder.
 If you want to make a translation, here are some tips.
 Translate the title and content of all pages.
 Keep the file names unchanged.
 The help is currently available in [English](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/en), [German](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/de) and [Swedish](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/sv).
-Let us know if you made a new translation.

 ## Installation